jv-cortez/dota-position-randomizer/README.md

 - require names
 - able to delete single players in addtion to clearing all players
 - ~~make the app larger and centered~~
+- use openDota API to search for dota accounts